-Unless the vulnerability is actively exploited, the Vulnerability Advisory and the remedy (new Release and/or updated Security Guidelines) are made available at the same time.
+Unless the vulnerability is actively exploited, the Security Advisory and the remedy (new Release and/or updated Security Guidelines) are made available at the same time.
 Customers may use our RSS channel to subscribe for firmware and documentation updates.
 Registered advanced users may subscribe for e-mail notifications concerning specific documents or router models.

-Registered users that agreed with our Security Information Access Terms can access Vulnerability Advisories in the CVRF/1.1 format and other security-related documents with limited distribution.
+Registered users that agreed with our Security Information Access Terms can access a Vulnerability Digest in the CVRF/1.1 format and other security-related documents with limited distribution.
 To qualify, you need to sign Security Information Access Terms (PDF file), upload the document via your Profile and get approved.
-Please contact us at email@example.com for more information.
+Please contact us at firstname.lastname@example.org for more information.